-The significant unobservable inputs was capitalisation rate at 5.0% (2021: 5.0%).
+The significant unobservable inputs was capitalisation rate at 5.0% (2022: 5.0%).
 The fair value measurement of investment properties is negatively correlated to the capitalisation rate.

-- (e) The Group leases out its investment properties under operating leases, which generally run for an initial period of two to ten years.
+- (e) The Group leases out its investment properties under operating leases, which generally run for an initial period of two to eleven years.
 Lease payments may be varied periodically to reflect market rentals and may contain variable lease payment which is based on various percentages of tenants' sales receipts. - (f) The Group's total future undiscounted lease income receivable under non-cancellable operating leases as follows:

-2022 HK\$ Million 2021 HK\$ Million
+2023 HK\$ Million 2022 HK\$ Million

-Within 1 year After 1 year but within 2 years After 2 years but within 3 years After 3 years but within 4 years After 4 years but within 5 years After 5 years 242 245 216 200 56 - 212 226 231 213 200 16
+Within 1 year After 1 year but within 2 years 237 230 242 245

+After 2 years but within 3 years After 3 years but within 4 years 215 56 216 200

+After 4 years but within 5 years - 56

-959 1,098
+738 959